NaveenRokkam/Git_Kitty/README.md

 # Git Kitty
-Documentation of frequently used git functionalities
+Documentation of frequently used git functionalities.
+This is work in progress document.
+Feel free to contact me for any suggestions and questions.

 ## Sections
 [Initializing](#Initializing)